-Trump says decisions coming 'fairly soon' on Syria action
+Trump sees Syria decisions soon, Russia envoy says 'cannot exclude' war

 Russian ships had left the Tartus naval base in Syria, Interfax news agency quoted a Russian lawmaker as saying.
 Vladimir Shamanov, who chairs the defense committee of the lower house, said the vessels had departed the base for their own safety, which was “normal practice” when there were threats of attack.

-The Russian military said it observed movements of U.S. naval forces in the Gulf.
 Any U.S. strike would probably involve the navy, given the risk to aircraft from Russian and Syrian air defenses.
 A U.S. guided-missile destroyer, the USS Donald Cook, is in the Mediterranean.

 The Syrian conflict has widened the rifts between Moscow, Washington and European powers and inflamed the bitter rivalries that run across the Middle East.

-Syria, Russia and Iran say reports of the attack were fabricated by rebels and rescue workers in Douma and have accused the United States of seizing upon it as a pretext to attack the government.

-Nervous world stock markets showed signs of recovery after Trump signaled military strikes might not be imminent.

-Additional reporting by Angus McDowall in Beirut, William James in London, Andrew Osborn, Maria Kiselyova and Jack Stubbs in Moscow, John Irish in Paris and Graham Fahy in Dublin, Jeff Mason, Phil Stewart and Idrees Ali in Washington; Writing by Richard Balmforth and Alistair Bell; Editing by Matthew Mpoke Bigg and Will Dunham
+Additional reporting by Angus McDowall in Beirut, William James, Guy Faulconbridge and David Milliken in London, Andrew Osborn, Maria Kiselyova and Jack Stubbs in Moscow, John Irish in Paris and Graham Fahy in Dublin, Jeff Mason, John Walcott, Phil Stewart and Idrees Ali in Washington and Michelle Nichols in the United Nations; Writing by Alistair Bell; Editing by Matthew Mpoke Bigg and Will Dunham